2025–26 Richmond Spiders men's basketball team

-The 2025–26 Richmond Spiders men's basketball team represents the University of Richmond during the 2025–26 NCAA Division I men's basketball season.
-The Spiders, led by 21st-year head coach Chris Mooney, play their home games at the Robins Center in Richmond, Virginia as members of the Atlantic 10 Conference.
+The 2025–26 Richmond Spiders men's basketball team represented the University of Richmond during the 2025–26 NCAA Division I men's basketball season.
+The Spiders, led by 21st-year head coach Chris Mooney, played their home games at the Robins Center in Richmond, Virginia as members of the Atlantic 10 Conference.

 Previous season

 The Spiders finished the 2024–25 season with a record of 10–22, including 5–13 in Atlantic 10 play.
-As the No. 13 seed in the A-10 tournament, they lost in the first round to Davisdon.
+As the No. 13 seed in the A-10 tournament, they lost in the first round to Davidson.